 ensure that water managers have the best science available for decision-making.

 The FWRMC has a Work Plan.
 The Council periodically holds planning meetings and themed meetings to discuss topics of general interest.
 The Council Chair is a non-voting, advisory position that provides guidance to the Council.
-For more information or to get involved with the Council, contact Council Liasion Carolyn Voyles.
+For more information or to get involved with the Council, contact Council Liaison Carolyn Voyles.

 The FWRMC accomplishes its goals through projects by its workgroups: